GlenSmale/read_data_from_JSON_with_Javascript/README.md

 # JSON-with-javascript-snippets
-A collection of examples or snippets to parse JSON files with Javascript
+Multiple code examples for parsing (encode_decode) data from a file or string with Javascript